At senior levels, unclear authority is a liability.

 Mandate in System

-A map of where your authority sits relative to the CEO, board, sponsors, and adjacent executives.
+A map of where your authority sits relative to the CEO, board, sponsors, and adjacent executives, including authority transfer points, override paths, and capital gravity — the point where meaningful financial decisions actually stop.

-An analysis of how your mandate may evolve under conditions such as leadership transition, budget contraction, or organizational restructuring.
+An analysis of whether the mandate is strengthening, stable, or under structural pressure, especially under conditions such as leadership transition, budget contraction, or organizational restructuring.

 The goal is structural clarity.